-

 Exceptionally high density planting provides show-garden quality for the opening of this award winning development

-The first phase of this award-winning luxury apartment development on London’s South Bank has recently opened following completion of the planting during summer 2011.
-The linear arrangement of the landscape is reinforced by a berm planted with semi-mature birch.
+The final phase of this award-winning luxury apartment development on London’s South Bank has opened following completion of the planting during summer 2012.
+The linear arrangement of the landscape is reinforced by berms planted with semi-mature birch.
 High density underplanting comprising grasses, ferns and shade tolerant herbaceous perennials enhances local biodiversity and incorporates many native species.
-The public space at the centre of the scheme comprises formal lawn with more traditional herbaceous borders providing year round colour and a small fruit orchard.
-A resident’s herb garden provides further diversity with a wide range of scented and edible species contained within a formal arrangement of Box hedging and half standard Olive trees.
-The requirement for a ‘Chelsea Show Garden’ finish from day one required unusually large numbers of plants, providing a unique logistical challenge, particularly as the opening date required that the scheme be completed outside of the normal planting season.
+The residents garden at the centre of the scheme comprises formal lawn with more traditional herbaceous borders providing year round floral interest and a small fruit orchard.
+A resident’s herb garden provides further diversity with a wide range of scented and edible species contained within box hedging and half standard olive trees.
+The requirement for a ‘Chelsea Show Garden’ finish from day one to assist with marketing required unusually large numbers of plants, providing a unique logistical challenge, particularly as the launch date required that the scheme be completed outside of the normal planting season.
+In 2013 the scheme was honoured with a Landscape Institute Award.

 'BEST LANDSCAPE ARCHITECTURE UK' AND 'BEST LANDSCAPE ARCHITECURE LONDON' INTERNATIONAL PROPERTY AWARDS 2012